 If you ask friends or family to describe my dad, Joe McKendree, they would most likely say, “he would do anything for anyone.”
-His signature laugh and love for all things outdoors, including softball, would come in a close second. we’ve watched my dad succumb to the debilitating effects of PSP (Progressive Supranuclear Palsy), essentially hindering his ability to be the grandpa, dad and husband who he once was.
-PSP has affected his mobility, vision, speech, swallowing, and cognitive functioning.
-Although those around him feel at the mercy of this terrible disease, we quickly realized there is something we can do.
+His signature laugh and love for all things outdoors, including softball, would come in a close second.
+We watched my dad succumb to the debilitating effects of PSP (Progressive Supranuclear Palsy), essentially hindering his ability to be the grandpa, dad and husband who he once was.
+PSP affected his mobility, vision, speech, swallowing, and cognitive functioning.
+Although those around him felt at the mercy of this terrible disease, we quickly realized there is something we could do.

-Sadly, my dad passed away peacefully on January 19, 2018, after a courageous 4-year battle with progressive supranuclear palsy.
+Sadly, my dad passed away peacefully on January 19, 2018, after a courageous 4-year battle with PSP.
 He left behind a wonderful loving family including his 3 beautiful granddaughters.
 He loved the outdoors and he served our country faithfully in the Army and later the National Guard.

 We’ll continue to hope for a cure by supporting PSP research initiatives and by raising money as part of my participation in Raise Money.
 Have Fun.
 Make a Difference.

 Please help me help them by giving whatever you can using the 'Give Now' button.
 The more people that know about CurePSP, Inc., the greater their impact, so please also spread the word by sharing my page with your friends and family.
-Thank you in advance for your generosity, it means a lot!
+Thank you in advance for your generosity!